adviksin4269/gooblet234.github.io/README.md

 - new password available for 3 days, as of 9/12/2025 DDMMYYYY

 ## PATCH 1.2-- Minor GUI overhaul
-- Looks better then before, definetly still needs work
+- Looks better then before.
+However, It definetly still needs work.